Factbox: Republican Obamacare plan would repeal Medicaid expansion, taxes

 MEDICAID

-Under Obamacare, more than 30 states, including several Republican states, made the Medicaid government health insurance more accessible to the poor.
+Under Obamacare, more than 30 states, including several Republican states, expanded the Medicaid government health insurance program for the poor.
 About half of Obamacare enrollees obtained insurance through the expansion.

 The bill would allow the Medicaid expansion to continue until January 1, 2020, providing states that chose not to expand under Obamacare a window to enroll more people.
 After that date, the expansion would end and Medicaid funding would be capped on a per-person basis.